Amir Hamza III: Struggle with Quba

 Soon Fatali Khan married to Tuti Bike – his own cousin and sister of Amir Hamza in 1766.
 But in his turn, he refused to marry his younger half-sister Khadija Bike to Amir Hamza.
-Instead he married her to Malik Muhammad Khan – son of Baku’s Khan Mirza Muhammad I effectively subordinating the Baku Khanate to himself.
+Instead he married her to Malik Muhammad Khan – son of Baku's Khan Mirza Muhammad I effectively subordinating the Baku Khanate to himself.
 Already disgruntled over marriage refusal, Amir Hamza captured Derbent with 2,000 soldiers and held it for 3 days with the excuse of visiting his sister.
 Fatali Khan later drove Amir Hamza (despite a last-minute help from his brother Ustar) and his Kaitag tax collectors from Derbent and took away the revenues villages which he presented to Amir Hamza.
-Fatali, then appointed Eldar bek, disgruntled nephew of Muhammad Khan of Gazimukh as steward of Derbent.
+Fatali, then appointed Eldar bek, disgruntled nephew of Muhammad Khan of Gazikumukh as steward of Derbent.
 These steps further alienated Dagestani lords from Fatali, who started to see him as a rival in the region.
 Fatali answered more harshly when Amir Hamza raided Derbent and Quba a year later, devastating his capital Bashli and forcing him to choose Chumli as his new capital.
-Meanwhile he sought better relations with Ghāzī Rustam of Tabasaran, who was his nephew and possessed the strategic gorge of Dyubek that let bypass Derbent for raid campaigns.
+Meanwhile, he sought better relations with Ghāzī Rustam of Tabasaran, who was his nephew and possessed the strategic gorge of Dyubek that let bypass Derbent for raid campaigns.

 Few years later, in 1774, Avar nutsal, persuaded by Aghasi Khan of Shirvan marched on Shamakhi and captured the city briefly.
 But, soon, Fatali Khan set out to Shirvan with the army and detachment led by Malik Mahammad Khan, khan of Baku in alliance with his traditional allies Akusha-Dargo Union and Maysum of Tabasaran.
 Nutsal was defeated near Old Shamakhi.
 Fatali khan promised him a safety and invited him for discussions to himself where Muhammad was murdered by Dargins of Akusha.